Nathan Phillips Square: Development of the square and opening

 Following World War II, the City of Toronto government prepared to construct a civic square in Chinatown, through a by-law which prohibited further development except for public purposes or parking lots.
 With voter approval in 1947, the city began acquisition of sites inside Chinatown from 1948 to 1958, with expropriation and demolition of various shops and restaurants in 1955 for the development of the square.
 With the procurement of the land completed and the design of City Hall finalized in 1958, construction commenced in 1961.

 The south side of Queen Street opposite City Hall was considered a 'commercial slum' and in August 1964, Toronto City Council voted to expropriate the south side for development appropriate to the new civic square.
 The businesses on that side of the street included two burlesque theatres, pawn shops and a cinema.
 The south side was vacant at the time of the City Hall opening but was eventually occupied by a new hotel, connected by a pedestrian bridge over Queen Street to the square.

-The rink was completed before other features in the square, and was officially opened by Mayor Philip Givens on Sunday, 29 November 1964.
+The rink was completed before other features in the square, and was officially opened by Mayor Philip Givens on 29 November 1964.
 This was also the first operational part of the new City Hall.
 It was rushed to completion before the December 1964 municipal election.
 Other dignitaries present that afternoon were former mayors Nathan Phillips and Allan Lamport.
 The rest of the square and City Hall was formally completed in September 1965.

 The Archer by Henry Moore, was installed in the square in 1966.